-Working with older people
+Careers working with older people

 Working with older people in their own homes

-As a support worker you would visit clients in their own home, typically following a stay in hospital or to prevent hospital admission.
-You would help them to regain their independence and improve their quality of life.
+As a Support Worker in our dedicated Joint Community Rehabilitation (JCR) team you will visit clients in their own home.
+Your work will help them to regain their independence and improve their quality of life.

 this can be a very fulfilling role.